jimsug/hangouts-bot-plugins/README.md

 - How long will it take to walk from Sydney to Canberra?
 - How long will it take to get from Sydney to Canberra by public transport?

+The bot will also send the user help if they send the `/bot directionshelp` command.

 ### Setup

 1. Create a `maps_api_key` config parameter with a Google Maps API Key.
 If you need help getting an API key, [read the docs](https://developers.google.com/maps/documentation/directions/get-api-key) for help.